 Slow Roast Shoulder of Venison

-The marinating in buttermilk followed by this gentle, long slow cooking method will leave the venison completely tender.
+This traditional method of marinating meat in buttermilk followed by gentle, long slow cooking leaves the venison completely tender.
 Adding a few pieces of lamb to the venison always mellows the flavour.

 YOU WILL NEED